Will Smith Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.96 team ERA that ranks 27th among all league pitching staffs.
+- The Reds' 5.01 team ERA ranks 28th among all MLB pitching staffs.

-- Weaver gets the start for the Reds, his ninth of the season.
-He is 1-2 with a 5.36 ERA and 42 strikeouts in 43 2/3 innings pitched.
+- Williamson gets the start for the Reds, his fifth of the season.
+He is 0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- His most recent time out was on Wednesday against the Boston Red Sox, when the righty threw 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- In his last time out on Friday against the Milwaukee Brewers, the left-hander went 6 2/3 innings, giving up two earned runs while surrendering five hits.

-- The 29-year-old has an ERA of 5.36, with 8.7 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .284 against him.
+- The 25-year-old has an ERA of 4.29, with 7.7 strikeouts per nine innings, in four games this season.
+Opponents have a .215 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.